bpfverif/agni/README.md

 (3) Our synthesized proof-of-concept BPF programs mainfest unsound behaviour in a real Linux kernel.

-`Note`.
+### Artifact functionality, system requirements and known issues.
+In the paper, we report the results of the verification and synthesis in Fig. 5(a) and 5(b) respectively, for several kernel versions.

 To make it feasible to run the artifact quickly and with minimal resources, we have limited our experiments to one kernel version and a specific subset of bpf instructions.
 The experiments for the paper were performed without using any containers, and on more instructions.
 It should take roughly 4-5 hours to evaluate this artifact.

-## System requirements and known issues.
 We have tested the Docker image and the Virtual Box appliance on `x86_64` machines, running Linux and Windows operating systems.
 We have no known issues to report.

 --------------------------------------------------------------------------------